Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Numerical Results

-From the analysis of Table~\ref{tab:MC_L2_Halo_res}, it is possible to conclude that the total velocity variation enacted by the actuators under the proposed base station-keeping strategy is of the same order of magnitude of continuous approaches found in literature, namely the one in \cite{qi2019ContinuousThrust}.
-The same can be said regarding the controller idle time.
+From the analysis of Table~\ref{tab:MC_L2_Halo_res}, it is possible to conclude that the total velocity variation enacted by the actuators under the proposed base station-keeping strategy is of the same order of magnitude of continuous approaches found in literature.
+In particular, it is on par with the LQR strategy under comparison \cite{qi2019ContinuousThrust}, where an average yearly cost of $\sim15~\si{\meter\per\second}$ was achieved under similar conditions.
+The same can be said regarding the controller idle time, which ranges from $\sim30$ to $\sim60$ days in \cite{qi2019ContinuousThrust}, depending on whether a dead-band is included or not.
 As these figures may vary significantly with the gain choice, we make no comments on perceived improvements in terms of the metrics established.
+Nonetheless, it is noteworthy to highlight that, despite having no optimality considerations imbued in its design, the nonlinear control law proposed in this work is able to match the performance of the LQR from literature.
+Ultimately, these metrics serve to underline that capturing the nonlinear dynamics without approximations may outweigh the benefits of linear optimality when deviations are large.
 In addition, while the remaining values cannot be compared directly, it is reasonable to state that the deviation envelopes and maximum actuation command are within a tolerable threshold, when compared to similar works in literature.
 Comparison between the results relating to insertion at apoapsis and periapsis reveals, unsurprisingly, that the choice of insertion point yields no significant difference to the final deviation envelopes and controller idle time, but may be meaningful in terms of actuation demands.
 In particular, the maximum requested command magnitude is nearly tripled when the spacecraft is inserted at periapsis, which is similarly felt in terms of control energy expenditure, $E_e$.
 The effect on the total velocity variation, $E_v$, is minimal, which we postulate to be a result of dilution over the large time period of analysis.